hlindberg/misc-puppet-docs/data-in-modules.md

 * You are given control over how the data from modules is composed and arranged in relation to other sources e.g. site level data overrides module level data.
 * Data bindings can be expressed in Hiera-2, or in Ruby.
+* A module (and the site/environment) may have multiple sets of data to allow a configuration to select the suitable data sets.
+This an be used for several purposes; allowing modules to supply defaults for different common configuration types, allow a module to be created for the sole purpose of contributing different kinds of configuration for a combination of modules (i.e. a kind of higher order module like a "lamp-stack" which in itself does not contain much functionality but it may configure the modules it depends on)

 ### Hiera-2 Features